 • the file to be written does not exist at the time the write was processed, and an offset other than zero is specified.

-QUOTA_EXCEEDED_ERR10 user agent MUST use this code if the operation failed because it would cause the application to exceed its storage quota.
+QuotaExceededError The operation failed because it would have caused the application to exceed its storage quota.

-• it is determined that certain files are unsafe for access within a Web application
+• it was determined that certain files are unsafe for access within a Web application

-• it is determined that too many write calls are being made on file resources
+• it was determined that too many write calls are being made on file resources

-• it is determined that the file has changed on disk since the user selected it
+• it was determined that the file to be written, or the source data to be read, has changed on disk since the user selected it

-This is a security error code to be used in situations not covered by any other error codes.
+This is an error to be used in situations not covered by any other error.

-SYNTAX_ERR12 User agents MUST use this code when an application attempts to supply an invalid line ending specifier to the API.
+SyntaxError The application attempted to supply an invalid line ending specifier to the API.

 Security Considerations